 BBAP received an EPA grant for water quality monitoring in Northern Biscayne Bay, with relation to Lake Okeechobee discharge, in October 2019.
 The funding allowed for a Water Quality Specialist staff member as well as supplies funding for more datasondes and accessories.
 BBAP staff were able to purchase six more datasondes, which were used to create four more sites within the Miami River and its outflow basin, the Rickenbacker Basin.
-In March 2021, the two sites within the Miami River were established successfully and approval from FWC for piling usage for the two sites in the Rickenbacker basin was granted.
-The new datasondes were also used to upgrade the sites in the Julia Tuttle Basin to newer datasondes.
+In March 2021, the two sites within the Miami River were established successfully and approval from FWC for piling usage for the two sites in the Rickenbacker basin to newer datasondes.
 Along with the continuous monitoring, in April 2021, BBAP staff started collecting water samples at three sites within the Miami River to be sent to DEAR labs.
 In summer 2021, seven additional WQ sampling sites were established within the Miami River and Rickenbacker Basin.